symfony/symfony-docs/controller/argument_value_resolver.rst

 Extending Action Argument Resolving
 ===================================

-In the :doc:`controller guide </controller>`, you've learned that you can get the :class:`Symfony\\Component\\HttpFoundation\\Request` object via an argument in your controller.
+In the :doc:`controller guide </controller>`, you have learned that you can get the :class:`Symfony\\Component\\HttpFoundation\\Request` object via an argument in your controller.
 This argument has to be type-hinted by the ``Request`` class in order to be recognized.
 This is done via the